 First-time Setup with Steam

-When you launch Steam for the first time, a terminal window may appear, prompting you to install additional packages necessary for running the client.
-Follow the on-screen instructions and proceed with the installation.
+When you launch Steam for the first time, a terminal window may appear prompting you to install additional runtime packages.
+These packages include compatibility libraries, font renderers, and other dependencies Steam requires for proper operation.
+Follow the on-screen instructions and allow the installation to complete.

 Log in or Create a New Steam Account